 The Home Battery Scheme subsidy for all other households is $500 per kWh of battery storage installed (capped at $6000).

-“It can take a few months from committing to a battery to having it installed, so we will see strong growth in installation over coming months” said the Minster
+“It can take a few months from committing to a battery to having it installed, so we will see strong growth in installations over coming months” said the Minster

 The amount the Government says it will be handing out in grants is around 100 million, with the Minister also stating that “The scheme has also secured around 900 jobs with three companies committing to manufacture locally – Sonnen from Germany, Alpha ESS from China, and Eguana from Canada.